OOPS-ORG-PHP/mod_ncurses/README.md

 ## Version release

 There is no version release.
 Take a look at the commit log and download the latest revision of master.

+Currently, the operation of PHP 8.0 has been confirmed.